matt-claycomb/windows-image-builder/README.md

 ### I booted an instance with the image and I got a BSOD
   * This is the most common scenario that one can encounter and it is easily fixable.
-  * If you boot on KVM hypervisor, make sure that you configure the correct path for the ISO/folder with VirtIO drivers.<br/>
-  The configuration options are `virtio_iso_path` and `virtio_base_path`.
   * On the KVM hypervisor side, make sure you start the KVM vm process with the `--enable-kvm` flag.
   * If you boot on a baremetal machine, make sure that either the basic Windows installation has the storage drivers builtin<br/>
   or that you specify the proper path to drivers folder for the `drivers_path` configuration option.